🧡 Skip to main content🔍 Skip to search

 • Application data associated with the user.

-These folders, settings and applications are inaccessible from another user accounts and, in specific cases, even from the Administrator account.
-When roaming user profiles are used in a Windows Server domain (Active directory), the user data might even not be present on local machine.
-That is why you should keep in mind which folders and data are accessible from all user accounts and which ones only from particular accounts.
+These folders, settings, and applications are inaccessible from other user accounts and, in specific cases, even from the Administrator account.
+When roaming user profiles are used in a Windows Server domain (Active directory), the user data might even not be present on the local machine.
+Therefore, it is important to consider which folders and data are accessible from all user accounts and which ones are only accessible from specific accounts.

-In contrary to the user profile that is fully accessible when executing a Task with proper credentials provided, the user desktop is only loaded when a user actually logs into the system.
-User desktop should not be confused with Desktop folder (the latter is merely displayed in the former as the default surface).
+Contrary to the user profile, which is fully accessible when executing a Task with proper credentials provided, the user Desktop is only loaded when a user actually logs into the system.
+User Desktop should not be confused with Desktop folder (the latter is merely displayed in the former as the default canvas).

-Microsoft Windows allows multiple users to be logged in simultaneously, e.g., as when using Terminal Server.
-The Fast User Switching feature makes it possible to quickly switch between logged in users without logging off the system (and hence closing all applications and, importantly, shutting down their desktop environments).
+Microsoft Windows allows multiple users to be logged in simultaneously, e.g., as when using Remote Desktop Services (formerly Terminal Services).
+The Fast User Switching feature makes it possible to quickly switch between logged in users without logging off the system (and hence closing all applications and, importantly, shutting down their Desktop environments).

 On the other hand, using user's credentials to run a Task is not equivalent to the user being fully logged into the system.
 The main difference lies in the accessibility of the graphical environment.